 Serve on a County Committee

-East Central Area Literacy Council is managed by volunteers that work on local county committees to assists adult education and literacy programs through fundraising, community awareness and recruiting students and volunteers.
+East Central Area Literacy Council is managed by volunteers that work on local county committees to assist adult education and literacy programs through fundraising, community awareness and recruiting students and volunteers.
 Meetings are held once each month via Zoom.
 If you are willing to share your time and effort as a member of the county committee, please contact our executive director, Alice Whalen, alice.whalen@ecaliteracy.org.

 Find out more about your county: